JustiP3/blackjack/README.md

  -I think I am passing the wrong ID to update statistics -Needs to be id of this game's player statistics not the id of the player

+ when playing through the game loop multiple times -index.js:525 Uncaught TypeError: Cannot set property 'available' of undefined
+    at Deck.dealCard (index.js:525)
+    at Deck.newRound (index.js:534)
+    at Game.newRound (index.js:128)
+    at Game.phaseOneHuman (index.js:118)
+    at HTMLButtonElement.<anonymous> (index.js:376)
+    -Should be fixed - will continue to monitor

  ***TODO***
 -Display stats in a useful way
 -Make display look nicer